minkezhang/cachepp/README.md

 * [beginner's guide](docs/overview.md) -- start here
 * [applications](docs/applications.md) -- a few talked-through examples of how to use `cachepp` in the real world
 * [api](docs/api/index.md) -- a guide to the API
-* [tutorial](docs/tutorial/index.md) (in progress) -- how to start a project, from creating the appropriate directory hierarchy to developing a cache to testing for correctness and performance
+* [tutorial](docs/tutorial/intro.md) -- how to start a project, from creating the appropriate directory hierarchy to developing a cache to testing for correctness and performance

 Contact